tomasberni/IBM-Applied-Data-Science-Capstone/README.md

 # :rocket: Applied Data Science Capstone
 This Capstone is the 10th (final) course in [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
 ## :page_facing_up: Project Background
-SpaceX is the most successful company of the commercial space age, making space travel affordable.
-The company advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
+SpaceX stands as the most successful company of the commercial space age, revolutionizing space travel by making it more affordable.
+The company advertises Falcon 9 rocket launches on its website at a cost of $62 million, significantly lower than the $165 million charged by other providers.
+This cost reduction is largely due to SpaceX’s ability to reuse the rocket's first stage.
+Consequently, if we can predict whether the first stage will successfully land, we can estimate the cost of a launch.
+Using publicly available data and machine learning models, we aim to predict whether SpaceX will reuse the first stage.
 ## :page_facing_up: Questions to be answered
 - How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?